Board of Assessors FAQs

 For most towns in Franklin County

-Obtain a permit online using this system or call the Franklin County Dispatcher.
+Obtain a permit online using this system.
 Permits are available during the burning season, subject to weather conditions.

 Code of Town of Leverett